-SME Consulting Programme is the Institute’s principal initiative.
+SME Consulting Programme (SCP) and SME Consulting Programme Plus (SCP+) are the Institute’s principal initiative.
 It is a programme where SMU students embark on business consultancy projects (no correlations to any academic requirements) initiated by local enterprises.
 Interested enterprises can engage the student consultants in various areas such as brand audit, customer satisfaction, market research, business planning, etc.

 SME Development Series is an avenue where the Institute invites speakers to share on topics that address the needs as well as enhance the knowledge of the SMEs.
 The contents of this monthly event are generally geared towards sharing today’s latest knowhow and developments in the speaker’s area of expertise.